KoryNunn/wait-for/README.md

 done will only be called after all wrapped async calls are complete.

-If any task errors, no other tasks will be called or will call back.
-The error will be passed to ```after```:
+If any task errors, no other tasks will be called, but those in flight will call back.
+The error will be passed to ```done```:

     function done(error){
         // called if any error occurs, or if all tasks succeded